-- 1. Looked after children1 and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order2 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
-Priority will next be given to children based on their exceptional medical or social needs or those of their parents.3 - 3.
-Priority will next be given to children who are Baptised Catholic.4 - 4.
-Priority will next be given to children who regularly attend5 a Catholic church but are not Baptised - 5.
-Priority will next be given to children who are siblings6 of pupils on roll at this school. - 6.
-Priority will next be given to children who are members of other Christian denominations, who
+- 1. Priority will be given to Catholic1 looked after2 and previously looked after children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order3 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
+Priority will next be given to other Catholic4 children. - 1.3.
+Priority will next be given to other Llooked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.4.
+Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need).
+An application must be supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school.5 - 3.
+Priority will next be given to children who are Baptised Catholic. - 5.
+Priority will next be given to Catechumens6 and members of an Eastern Christian Church7. - 4.
+Priority will next be given to children who regularly attend a Catholic church but are not Baptised Catholic. - 5.6.
+Priority will next be given to children who are siblings8 of pupils on roll at this school. - 6-7.
+Priority will next be given to children who are members of other Christian denominations,9 who regularly attend a Christian church10.

-1 These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.